Clean Up Your Credit Report Yourself!

 When you take the steps above having them remove anything that can possibly can be, you are improving your report which can lead to improving your score.

 Start paying off debts, bad, old, and new.
-Pay off collections, judgements, tax liens.
+Pay off collection agencies, judgments, tax liens.
 Keep your credit balances low.
 Pay your bills on time, every time.
+They keep track of your payment history

 You can also read more about simple and easy budgeting here: 6 Ways To Start A Successful Budget Plan